usc-isi-i2/kgtk/docs/transform/ifexists.md

 ## Overview

-The ifexists command filters a KGTK file (the input file specified by `--input-file`, which defaults to standard input), passing through only those rows forwhich one or more specified columns match records in a second KGTK file (the filter file, specified by `--filter-on`).
+The ifexists command filters a KGTK file (the input file specified by `--input-file`, which defaults to standard input), passing through only those rows for which one or more specified columns match records in a second KGTK file (the filter file, specified by `--filter-on`).

+!!! note
+    The `kgtk ifnotexists` command computes the inverse output of this command.

 ### Memory Usage Options